 The classic: you break up, then maybe days or weeks later he admittedly apologizes.
 For what – he may never specify, or he’s apologizing for something non-relative.
 Either way, a sorry is just a sorry, and the fact it has to come post break-up has far too many meanings: immaturity, selfishness, and lack of respect for communication during the relationship.

-It mostly shows the low value he holds towards the relationship in itself.
+It mostly shows the low value he holds towards the relationship in itself, and holding onto it.

 Remember the whole actions speak louder than words ordeal.
 If he didn’t want to take action during the relationship, and all he has to muffle is an apology post break-up – you’re setting yourself up in a bad cycle by diving back in.

 Don’t misinterpret the late night texts as an “I miss you”